Chittorgarh: Transport

-Chittorgarh is well connected to all parts of India by roads.
+Chittorgarh is well-connected to all parts of India by roads.
 The Golden Quadrilateral Road Project and north–south-East–west corridor expressways pass through Chittorgarh City.
 The bus stand (bus depot) of Chittorgarh is located between the old and new cities.
 There are good bus services (private as well as state-owned) available for Delhi, Mumbai, Ahmedabad, Ajmer, Bundi, Kota, Udaipur, and other major cities.

 Rajasthan Roadways (RSRTC) provides a service for visiting areas around Chittorgarh.
-Rajasthan Roadways also has premier services called Pink Line, Silver line and Sleeper Coaches (Grey Line).
+Rajasthan Roadways also has premier services called Pink Line, Silver Line, and Sleeper Coaches (Grey Line).

 The nearest airport is Udaipur (Dabok Airport).
-The airport is located 70 kilometres from Chittorgarh and linked by daily air service from New Delhi, Jaipur, Jodhpur, Ahmedabad, Chennai, and Mumbai.
+The airport is located 70 kilometres from Chittorgarh and is linked by daily air service from New Delhi, Jaipur, Jodhpur, Ahmedabad, Chennai and Mumbai.

 Chittorgarh also has a small airport at Ondawa.
 (Ondawa air strip) serves some defence and chartered flights.

-City has a helipad at reserves police lines.
+The city has a helipad at the reserve police lines.